 - Circuits on the one side of the board are connected on the other side of the board by means of holes drilled on the board.

 - Components on these PCB boards are connected using two different technology i.e Through Hole Technology and Surface Mount Technology.

-- Piece of insulation is placed between each board in order to provide protection that prevents the components from burning in case excessive heat is produced.
+- A layer of insulation(substrate material) is placed between each board in order to provide protection that prevents the components from burning in case excessive heat is produced.

 - Multilayers on the boards allow the professionals to make complex and thick designs which help in accomplishing more complex electrical tasks.

 - The extra layers incorporated in the multilayer design are very helpful and often used for preventing the electromagnetic interference which is usually emitted by the design itself.